vetumorg/chainfile-foundry/README.md

-# Chainfile Anvil
+# Chainfile Foundry

 Part of the [Chainfile](https://chainfile.org) ecosystem.

 ## `foundry-testcontainers`

-This is a standalone testcontainers-node package for running Anvil in a container for testing purposes.
+This is a standalone testcontainers-node package for running foundry in a container for testing purposes.
 You don't need to use the Chainfile ecosystem to use this package.

 ```shell